 So there is much to explore and the things to see are positioned compactly, meaning that walking is the best way to explore the area.
 The park is very elegant and pedestrian friendly.
 Walk the park and see monuments while doing so.
 Sightseeing can’t be much more pleasant than here.

-The Mall feels like not only the heart of downtown Washington D.C., but also like the heart of America.
+The Mall is only the heart of downtown Washington D.C., but it also feels like the heart of America.
 It’s home to many of the country’s most impressive monuments and memorials.
 And most of the things to do are free, so it’s even a good place for keeping within your budget.

 Read more: An evening walk in Washington, D.C >>